Fredericksburg, Texas: Government

-Media communications
+Media

 Radio

 AM Radio station KNAF went on the air in 1947.
 The original license was granted by the Federal Communications Commission to Arthur Stehling.

 The license was transferred to Norbert Fritz and family.

 Newspapers

-The Fredericksburg Standard was originally titled Gillespie County News and founded in 1888.
+The Fredericksburg Standard was originally titled Gillespie County News and was founded in 1888.
 The name change happened in 1907.
 The paper was purchased by the Fredericksburg Publishing Company in 1915, which also published the German language newspaper Fredericksburg Wochenblatt.
 The Radio Post began publishing in 1922 and was purchased in 1984 by the Fredericksburg Publishing Company.
 The two newspapers merged into the Fredericksburg Standard-Radio Post.